 Letter of AccommodationYour Letter of Accommodation is developed in collaboration with your accessibility advisor and is used to begin a discussion with course and program staff about your accommodation needs.
 Learn more about Letter of Accommodation

-Note-taking supportOur accommodations administrator can help you with questions about accessing or providing class notes through our Volunteer Note-taking program.
+Note-taking supportOur accommodations administrator can help you with questions about accessing class notes through our Volunteer Note-taking program.
 Note-taking is one of the most common academic accommodations given to students registered with Accessibility Services.
 Learn more about Note-taking support

 Learning strategist supportA learning strategist can help you identify your strengths and develop personalized learning strategies to meet the challenges of academic life.
 Learn more about Learning strategist support